What cannot be communicated to the mother, cannot be communicated to the self – John Bowlby

 Erickson’s Stages of Psychosocial Development (1833 – 1887)

-Erickson listed 8 stages across the entire life-span in which successful completion (resoultion of a conflict/task) leads to a favourable result (virtue).
-He emphasised on the importance of the ego (executive function of the mental apparatus) in personality development, instead of focusing on the basic drives as Freud did.
+Erikson listed 8 stages across the entire life span in which successful completion (resolution of a conflict/task) leads to a favourable result (virtue).
+He emphasised the importance of the ego (executive function of the mental apparatus) in personality development, instead of focusing on the basic drives as Freud did.

 Erickson’s Stages of Psychosocial Development